cregan727/nf-core-laughinggoggles/README.md

 Where can I get a set of SNPs to use for CellSNP?
 Check out this resource provided in the original python version of CellSNP: https://sourceforge.net/projects/cellsnp/files/SNPlist/

+If you're having trouble figuring out how much memory to give the pipeline try adding this nextflow option `-with-report [file name] `

 ### Acknowledgments

 Xianjie Huang, Yuanhua Huang, Cellsnp-lite: an efficient tool for genotyping single cells, Bioinformatics, 2021;, btab358, https://doi.org/10.1093/bioinformatics/btab358